prysmaticlabs/documentation/website/docs/install/install-with-script.md

-## Step 5: Install and configure a validator node using Prysm
+## Step 5: Run a validator node using Prysm

 :::info ETH Required